 Sometimes, we react to distressing thoughts and feelings by avoiding them.

-Psychodynamic therapy will help you determine when you’re avoiding your problems and emotions.
+Psychodynamic treatment will help you determine when you’re avoiding your problems and emotions.

 This self-awareness can help you adapt and react to emotional situations.
 That way, you know how to handle stressors when they arise.